MouadElgourany01/MouadElgourany01/README.md

 - 👋 Hi, I’m @MouadElgourany01
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning React and other stuff
+- 🌱 I’m currently working with python and Odoo
 - 📫 How to reach me https://www.linkedin.com/in/elgourany-mouad-540243220/

 <!---